 Employer Identification Number (aka EIN)

-An Employer Identification Number (EIN) is a nine-digit number [similar to the Social Security Number (SSN)] that the IRS assigns to business entities, non-profit organizations and some other associations.
+An EIN Number is a nine-digit number [similar to the Social Security Number (SSN)] that the IRS assigns to small business entities, large business entities, non-profit organizations, business trust, estate trust, and some other associations.

 - It is also known as a Corporate Taxpayer Id Number or a Federal Employee Identification Number (FEIN).

 - This unique nine-digit number is used by the Internal Revenue Service (IRS) to identify a business operating in the United States.

 - An EIN is not an authorization to live or work in the United States and is not presentable as a form of personal identification.

 - All banks will require your company to provide an Employer Identification Number (EIN) to open a business bank account in the US.

 - Your company would also be required to obtain an EIN if you will have wage earning employees in the US.

 - If you will be opening your bank account outside the US, and will not have employees in the United States, it may not be necessary for your company to obtain an EIN.